Taboo-breaking film depicts Hungary’s grim welcome to Holocaust survivors

 The purpose of their journey is not known.
 But their arrival in the village sets in motion a series of tragic and violent events, as some residents worry the visitors will expose crimes they committed during the Nazi occupation, with potentially deadly consequences for the perpetrators.

 Such is the premise of the award-winning Hungarian movie “1945.”
 The black-and-white feature, filmed last year, is one of just a handful of movies ever produced in Hungary about the theft of Jewish property during the Holocaust.
-In the U.S., the film will premiere Nov.
-1 in New York, with a national rollout to follow.
+In the US, the film will premiere November 1 in New York, with a national rollout to follow.

 Despite being a low-cost production lacking marquee names, “1945” has found major success at international film festivals.
 It won awards at the San Francisco Film Critics Circle as well as at the Berlin Film Festival and the Jerusalem Film Festival.
 One critic called it a “subtly crafted masterpiece.”